gusgad/alexa-polarcast/README.md

 Polarcast is a free & open-source Amazon Alexa skill specifically tailored for meteorologists, atmospheric scientists or people living in extreme conditions that require up-to-date weather information on a daily basis.
 Alexa makes it easy to communicate and retreive the needed information just by voice commands.

+Guess how much daylight you will have today?
+Know the answer?
+Alexa does.
+Just say: Alexa, ask Polarcast, how long are we going to have  the daylight for.

 ![Polarcast logo](./assets/polarcast_logo.png)

 ### Available commands & possible examples: